Lie Kim Hok: Tiong Hoa Hwe Koan, translations, and death

 In 1890 Lie began working at a rice mill operated by his friend Tan Wie Siong as a supervisor; this would be his main source of income for the remainder of his life.
 The following year he married Tan Sioe Nio, twenty years his junior.
 The new couple had a comfortable life: his salary was adequate, and the work did not consume much energy.
 To supplement his income Lie returned to translating, Dutch to Malay or vice versa.
 Sometimes he would translate land deeds or other legal documents.
 Other times he translated works of literature.
-This included De Graaf de Monte Cristo, an 1894 translation of Alexandre Dumas' Le Comte de Monte-Cristo, which he completed in collaboration with the Indo journalist F. Wiggers.
+This included De Graaf de Monte Cristo, an 1894 translation of Alexandre Dumas's Le Comte de Monte-Cristo, which he completed in collaboration with the Indo journalist F. Wiggers.
 The two included footnotes to describe aspects of European culture which they deemed difficult for non-European readers to understand.
 Three years later Lie published Hikajat Kong Hoe Tjoe, a book on the teachings of Confucius.
 Its contents were derived from European writings on Confucianism and his friends' explanations.

 With nineteen other ethnic Chinese, including his former schoolmate Phoa Keng Hek, Lie was an establishing member of the Tiong Hoa Hwee Koan (THHK) school system and social organisation in 1900.
 Meant to promote ethnic Chinese rights at a time when they were treated as second-class citizens and provide standardised formal education to ethnic Chinese students where the Dutch had not, the organisation was based on the teachings of Confucius and opened schools for both boys and girls.
 The THHK grew quickly and expanded into different fields, and Lie helped organise a debating club, sports club, and charity fairs and concerts.
 From 1903 to 1904 Lie was a managing member of the board, serving mainly as its treasurer.